AnnsAnns/RIOT/doc/guides/advanced_tutorials/porting_boards.md

 /** @} */
 ```

-# Boards outside of RIOTBASE
+# Boards Outside of RIOTBASE

 All `BOARD`s in RIOT reside in `RIOTBOARD` (`RIOTBOARD` being a make variable
 set to `$(RIOTBOARD)/boards`).